lake-wg/edhoc/draft-ietf-lake-edhoc.md

 When using private cipher suite or registering new cipher suites, the choice of key length used in the different algorithms needs to be harmonized, so that a sufficient security level is maintained for certificates, EDHOC, and the protection of application data.
 The Initiator and the Responder should enforce a minimum security level.

 The hash algorithms SHA-1 and SHA-256/64 (SHA-256 truncated to 64-bits) SHALL NOT be supported for use in EDHOC except for certificate identification with x5t and c5t.
 Note that secp256k1 is only defined for use with ECDSA and not for ECDH.
 Note that some COSE algorithms are marked as not recommended in the COSE IANA registry.

+## Post-Quantum Considerations {#pqc}

+As of the publication of the specification, it is unclear when of even if a quantum computer of sufficient size and power to exploit public key cryptography will exist.
+Deployments that need to consider risks decades into the future should transition to Post-Quantum Cryptography (PQC) in the not-too-distant future.
+Many other systems should take a slower wait-and-see approach where PQC is phased in when the quantum threat is more eminent.
+Current PQC algorithms have limitations compared to Elliptic Curve Cryptography (ECC) and the sizes would be problematic in many constrained IoT systems.

+All symmetric algorithms used in EDHOC such as SHA-256 and AES-CCM-16-64-128 are practically secure against even large quantum computers.
+EDHOC supports all signature algorithms defined by COSE, including PQC signature algorithms such as HSS-LMS.
+EDHOC is currently only specified for use with key exchange algorithms of type ECDH curves, but any Key Encapsulation Method (KEM), including PQC KEMs, can be used in method 0.
+While the key exchange in method 0 is specified with terms from the Diffie-Hellman protocol, the key exchange adheres to a KEM interface.
+G_X is then the public key of the Initiator, G_Y is the encapsulation, and G_XY is the shared secret.
+Use of PQC KEMs to replace Static DH authentication would likely require a specification updating EDHOC with new methods.

 ## Unprotected Data {#unprot-data}